RateGain-logo-Vivid-Lavender

 Best for

-Independent hotels and small-to-mid-size chains that want a proven booking engine supported by a large distribution and connectivity ecosystem.
+SiteMinder is an apt fit for independent hotels and small to mid-size chains that want a proven booking engine supported by a broad distribution and connectivity ecosystem.

 Pros